-[Approximately 175 letters were added to this collection in 2009-2010, including a letter from December 6, 1917, in which Charles expresses his determination to marry Carolyn Hawkins.
+[Approximately 175 letters were added in 2009-2010, including a letter from December 6, 1917, in which Charles expresses his determination to marry Carolyn Hawkins.
 Although the original letter could not be found, there is a transcription in John D. Venable, Out of the Shadow: The Story of Charles Edison (1978), pp. 61-64.]

 [One item was added in August 2012: a humorous piece, undated ca. 1907-1909, entitled "Royal Bulletin No. 1" and "Royal Bulletin No. II" announcing a visit to the Edison laboratory and factories by "The King" and "The Queen" (Hotchkiss School Headmaster Huber Gray Buehler and his wife).